Raiders of the Lost Horcrux:

 For the previous year or so, I had been keeping in reserve the possibility that it was the news of Reggie’s death which might have been the last straw for Snape, who had been inside the organization long enough to be realizing that it was a monumental scam, with no purpose apart from mindless violence, and went to Dumbledore himself soon afterwards.

-This version no longer played.
+This theory no longer played in canon.

 All of those particular scripts related to Reggie escaping or being found out by Snape had receded into the realm of implausibility.